Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

 In this work we explore an alternative approach for retaining the highly-desirable end-to-end differentiability of NeRF, while utilizing an alternate radiance field representation.
 Our insight is that, even though the MLP used by NeRF is compact and relatively efficient to evaluate once, using it for image synthesis is fundamentally a ``backward mapping'' operation that requires multiple evaluations of radiance along a ray.
 Shifting to a representation that allows ``forward mapping,'' i.e., creating an image via a single forward pass over the representation of the radiance field, enables modest gains in storage but, more importantly, efficiency gains of multiple orders of magnitude at both training and rendering time.

 Specifically, we use a representation for radiance based on RGB spherical harmonic coefficients stored at points in 3D.
-Image synthesis is then accomplished via a differentiable splat-based rasterizer that operates as a single forward pass. \rev{The rendering pipeline from point primitives and spherical harmonic coefficients to images is end-to-end differentiable, allowing for optimizing the position and appearance attributes using a coarse-to-fine first-order optimization method.}
+Image synthesis is then accomplished via a differentiable splat-based rasterizer that operates as a single forward pass. \rev{The rendering pipeline from point primitives and spherical harmonic coefficients to images is end-to-end differentiable, allowing for optimizing the position and appearance attributes with a coarse-to-fine first-order optimization method.}

 Our strategy yields several benefits: smaller storage, faster training, and more efficient rendering that avoids volumetric ray marching.
 The cost is reduced flexibility in radiance representation, but this is not always a drawback.
 Indeed, with few input views, the regularization provided by our method leads to higher reconstruction quality.
-However, when many input views are provided, our method results in slightly lower quality (for a fixed spherical harmonic degree). \rev{The proposed approach learns point clouds with position and appearance without a neural network or separate geometry estimation (e.g., via COLMAP) step.
-In contrast to existing methods, it allows for efficient inference \emph{and} training.}
+However, when many input views are provided, our method results in slightly lower quality (for a fixed spherical harmonic degree). \rev{Our approach learns point clouds with position and appearance without a neural network or separate geometry estimation (e.g., via COLMAP) step.
+As such, it allows for efficient inference \emph{and} training.}

-Specifically, we make the following contributions in this work: \begin{itemize} \itemsep{0.5em} \item We introduce a point-based radiance representation that, together with differentiable splatting, is 300x faster than neural volumetric methods for view synthesis in both training and inference.
-We provide supplementary code attached to this submission.
+Specifically, we make the following contributions in this work: \begin{itemize} \itemsep{0.5em} \item We introduce a point-based radiance representation that, together with differentiable splatting, is 300~$\times$ faster than neural volumetric methods for view synthesis in both training and inference.

-\item We analyze the proposed point-cloud representation in terms of memory, inference and training run-time, and show that it outperforms state-of-the-art neural rendering algorithms~\cite{yu2021plenoxels} in compute, while being two orders of magnitude smaller in memory.
+\item We analyze the proposed point-cloud representation in terms of memory, inference and training run-time, and show that it outperforms state-of-the-art neural rendering algorithms~\cite{yu2021plenoxels} in compute while being two orders of magnitude smaller in memory.

-\item We demonstrate that our method is efficient enough in memory, training time, and rendering time to enable novel-view synthesis for video, even without establishing explicit frame-to-frame connections.
-We validate that the proposed method outperforms existing methods in quality, run time, and memory footprint. \end{itemize} \rev{ All code and data required to reproduce the findings from this work is available \href{https://github.com/sjtuzq/point-radiance}{here}. }